thomasabishop/eolas/Electronics/Digital_Circuits/Latches.md

 ## Creating a latch circuit

-There is more than one way of implementing a latch with logic gates.
-We will look at two formulations which both use a single type of gate: [NANDs](/Hardware/Logic_Gates/Logic_gates.md#nand-gate) and [NORs](/Hardware/Logic_Gates/Logic_gates.md#nor-gate) (both universal logic gates).
+The circuit diagram latch symbol obviously encapsulates more complex functionality that occurs at the sub-circuit level.
+We will demonstrate how this functionality can be achieved with two [NOR](/Hardware/Logic_Gates/Logic_gates.md#nor-gate) gates.

-In each case, the gates are in a **cross-coupled configuration**.
+The two gates are in a **cross-coupled configuration**.
 This basically means that the wires are crossed back on themselves such that the output of one is also an input of the other at a single stage in the sequence.

-### NOR latch
+The circuit is created as follows:

 ![](/img/sr_latch_logic_circuit.png)

+Interactive version:

 <iframe src="https://circuitverse.org/simulator/embed/nor-latch-0869192c-7d7b-4161-b13f-3f72c1bce8e9" style="border-width:; border-style: solid; border-color:;" name="myiframe" id="projectPreview" scrolling="no" frameborder="1" marginheight="0px" marginwidth="0px" height="400" width="600" allowFullScreen></iframe>